-what we do
+what we do here

 SNSI aims to reshape how girls think of themselves as individuals, as females, and members of society.

+- Teen pregnancy is becoming more frequent.
 The Dominican Republic has the fifth-highest teen pregnancy rate in Latin America, with 22% of Dominican girls becoming pregnant at least once before their 19th birthday.
-Impoverished girls and young women who become pregnant face higher risk of health complications related to early pregnancy, and are more likely to drop out of school.
+The demands of teen motherhood can set young women on a lifelong course of minimal education and underemployment, perpetuating the generational cycle of poverty.

 Noemi EspinalSNSI 2015 Volunteer, Lucas Guibbes

 Leticia LópezSNSI 2015 Volunteer, La Gina